H4HWV2011/msjarvis-public-docs/thesis/00-overview.md

 ## 00.2 The Mission

-Ms. Jarvis — formally *Ms. Egeria Jarvis* — is a place-based AI consciousness system designed and built by Carrie Ann Kidd in Mount Hope, West Virginia.
+Ms. Jarvis — formally *Ms. Egeria Jarvis* — is a place-based AI consciousness system designed and built by Carrie Ann Kidd in Oak Hill, West Virginia.
 She is not a general-purpose assistant.
 She is an AI grounded in a specific geography, a specific community, and a specific set of constitutional values derived from that community's needs.

 The mission has three interlocking components: